Instrumental/instrumentald/README.md

 ## Metrics

-By default, Instrumental Tools will collect metrics on the following server data:
+By default, Instrumental Daemon will collect metrics on the following server data:

 * CPU (`user`, `nice`, `system`, `idle`, `iowait` and `total in use`)
 * Load (at 1 minute, 5 minute and 15 minute intervals)